 Talking Tom Is Giving Away 100,000 Gold Coins To Every Player For His Birthday

-LONDON, July 13, 2023 /PRNewswire/ -- Talking Tom announced today that the birthday party of the decade is now live!
+LIMASSOL, Cyprus, July 19, 2023 /PRNewswire/ -- Talking Tom announced today that the birthday party of the decade is now live!
 From today until August 11, 2023, players can join the festivities in My Talking Tom 2 through a special in-game birthday event.
 As part of the celebration, players will also receive a generous giveaway of 100,000 in-game gold coins to enhance their gaming experience.

 During the in-game birthday event, players are invited to join Talking Tom's Pets in preparing a surprise birthday party for him.
 Set in Talking Tom's cozy house, the birthday event is divided into five stages, each offering a unique experience.
 Players will engage in fun activities like cake decorating, confetti making and gift wrapping.
 As they complete each stage, they will earn event tokens to spend on exciting rewards, including a special birthday outfit for Talking Tom.
 To add an extra dash of excitement, players can use the special promo code TOM100 to receive an additional 100 event tokens.